Before Sessions

 Client: "Maybe."

 Consultant: "If it is, you'll want to be sure to avoid borrowing language from the source without quoting.
-In either case, you'll need an in-text citation and a listing in your references/works cited section."
+In either case, you'll need an in-text citation and a listing in your References/Works Cited section."

 Client: "Oh.
 I didn't realize we had to be that careful.
 The article was really tough to understand."

-Requests for Private Tutoring or Editing services
+Requests for Private Tutoring or Editing Services

-- If clients ask you to tutor them privately for money (or food or gold), you should politely refuse.
-You can say that doing so is against UWC employee policy (it is!).
-The same goes for editing requests.
+The same is perhaps even more true regarding requests that you edit papers.
 We train clients to edit.
 We collaborate as they edit.
 We do not edit independently.
 Indeed, doing so may constitute one or more violations of the JMU Honor Code (e.g., if the student is being evaluated on his or her grammar and punctuation, and if someone else does the editing, the JMU Honor Code comes into play).
 You might point this out to the student.

 Illness Policy

-- If your shift is imminent, send the email and call the UWC, instead of sharing the news in person.
-Lucy's office phone number is 540-568-3450; Rudy's phone number is 540-568-2986; Joan's phone number and the Learning Centers front desk phone number is 540-568-2932; Lucas's phone number is 540-568-1683.
+If your shift is imminent, send the email and call the UWC, instead of sharing the news in person.
+The Learning Centers' front desk phone number is 540-568-1759.
+Rudy's phone number is 540-568-2986, and Emily's phone number is 540-568-4369.

-- You do not have to use personal leave for official religious obligations, class-related obligations (like required attendance at an event), or job interviews.
+You do not have to use personal leave for official religious obligations, class-related obligations (like required attendance at an event), or job interviews, but you should still let Rudy know at least two weeks ahead of time.

-- You may NOT miss professional development meetings for personal reasons.
+You may NOT miss professional development meetings for personal reasons.
 Please do not request to miss those hours.

-- Please don't feel that you must take a shift off.
+Please don't feel that you must take a shift off.

 Emergencies

-If an emergency means you will not be able to make your consulting shift on short notice, work to address the situation:
+If an emergency means you will not be able to make your consulting shift on short notice, work to address the situation

-- Your first step is to call the UWC: Lucy's phone number is 540-568-3450; Rudy's number is 540-568-2986; Joan's number and the Learning Centers front desk number is 540-568-2932; Lucas's phone number is 540-568-1683.
+- Your first step is to call the UWC.
+The Learning Centers front desk number is 540-568-1759.
+Rudy's number is 540-568-2986.
+Emily's number is 540-568-4369.

 - If no one has reserved your time, click on the time in WCOnline and scroll down to the "Administrative Options" at the bottom of the session request form.
 Use the placeholder option there to block out the session (you're basically scheduling a session with yourself).

 - If someone has reserved your time and another consultant is available, click on the time in WCOnline and scroll down to click on "Edit Appointment."
 Scroll down in the new window to the "Administrative Options" box and click on "Move Appt."
-Move the appointment to the open consultant, and then email the consultant (you can find his/her/their email in one of our past all-staff emails).
+Move the appointment to the open consultant, and then email the consultant

 Inclement Weather Policy